numpy/numpy/doc/source/reference/ufuncs.rst

 takes a fixed number of scalar inputs and produces a fixed number of scalar outputs.

-In Numpy, universal functions are instances of the :class:`numpy.ufunc` class.
+In NumPy, universal functions are instances of the :class:`numpy.ufunc` class.
 Many of the built-in functions are implemented in compiled C code, but :class:`ufunc` instances can also be produced using the :func:`frompyfunc` factory function.